gridcoin-community/gridcoin-docker/README.md

 Compilation/build environments with generous dependencies and tools for gridcoinresearch & gridcoinresearchd

-Please see the separate README in each architecture folder
+Please see the separate README in each architecture folder or at DockerHub

 ### Unsecure: Not intended for any kind of exposure.
 These are disposable development environments.